 • Remember that shady sites require less water (and clay soils will hold moisture even longer), so plan your irrigation accordingly.
 In a shade garden, it’s best to water at the root zone using drip irrigation or soaker hoses; overhead sprinklers could promote diseases or pests as leaves won’t be able to dry out before evening.

 • Speaking of pests, slugs and snails thrive in damp, shady conditions and your leafy greens will look like an all-you-can-eat buffet to them.
-Monitor your garden and dial back the watering as needed to discourage them.
+Monitor your garden and dial back the watering as needed to discourage slugs.

 • Keep expectations in check: vegetables and herbs grown in shade tend to develop more slowly and have smaller yields than those grown in full sun.